rroshann/scene_reader/README.md

 8  return Z
 ```

+**In simple terms:** The input is an image and the output is a sequence of patch embeddings that represent the image as a series of visual tokens.

 ---

 #### Algorithm 8: YOLO Object Detection

 **YOLO (You Only Look Once)** is a real-time object detection system that identifies and localizes objects in images in a single forward pass.
 Unlike traditional two-stage detectors, YOLO processes the entire image at once, making it significantly faster while maintaining good accuracy.
 We use **YOLOv8n** (nano variant), a lightweight version with 3.2M parameters, trained on the COCO dataset to detect 80 object classes.

-**In simple terms:** The input is an image and the output is a list of detected objects with their classes, confidence scores, and bounding box coordinates.

 ```
 YOLODetect(I | θ_yolo)